webxos/macroslow/iot/guides/iot_maml_guide_page7.markdown

 **© 2025 WebXOS Research Group.
 All Rights Reserved.**
 **License: MIT License for research and prototyping with attribution to Webxos.**
-**Contact: project_dunes@outlook.com**

 ---

 ## Page 7: Smart City Infrastructure with MAML and Markup

 ### Overview
 Smart city infrastructure integrates IoT devices to optimize urban systems such as traffic management, energy distribution, and public safety.
-The **PROJECT DUNES 2048-AES** framework leverages **MAML (Markdown as Medium Language)** and **Markup (.mu)** to configure, manage, and validate IoT devices in a smart city ecosystem.
+The **MACROSLOW** framework leverages **MAML (Markdown as Medium Language)** and **Markup (.mu)** to configure, manage, and validate IoT devices in a smart city ecosystem.
 This page provides a detailed engineering guide for implementing a smart city infrastructure system using **CHIMERA 2048** and **GLASTONBURY 2048 SDKs**, focusing on secure data aggregation, real-time analytics, and robust error detection.

 ### Use Case Description
 This use case focuses on a smart city system managing: